False Accusations, Censorship, and Documented Election Interference Efforts by Group Admin Alvin Lin

 • A neutral Admin does not refuse to show evidence of rule violations.

-• A neutral Admin does not control the narrative by deleting their posts which have factual replies simply because it does not align with the narrative they want the community to hear.
+• A neutral Admin does not control the narrative by deleting their own posts which have factual replies simply because it does not align with the narrative they want the community to hear.

 Most importantly, a healthy community requires dialogue.
 By deleting factual corrections and suspending those who disagree, Alvin Lin has replaced democracy with autocracy, ensuring that only his narrative remains visible.
 Homeowners deserve a forum run with integrity, not one manipulated to settle personal scores.
 This site will continue to ensure the facts remain available as long as the primary platform is rigged to hide them.